jparanada/comeonux-com/content/blog/2021-09-29-it8-considered-harmful/index.md

 I highly recommend you pause reading this post and go and first read Richard Harold's [An Introduction to Appearance Analysis](https://www.color.org/ss84.pdf).
-(This great writeup is linked on the ICC website's (article on icc profiles)[https://www.color.org/profile.xalter]—that article is also informative, though a bit dense.)
+(This great writeup is linked on the ICC website's [article on icc profiles](https://www.color.org/profile.xalter)—that article is also informative, though a bit dense.)

 Here are the main takeaways from that article: